kyle1320/kylecutler-com-static/README.md

 All other content will be copied directly to the output folder.

+**Note:**
+The `content/` folder eliminates the technical need for the `assets/` folder.
+The presence of the `assets/` folder is intended to reduce clutter within the `content/` folder by separating out non-compiled items like fonts and images.
+However, non-compiled items can still be present within the `content/` folder, in order to make deeply-nested assets more manageable.

 ### `scripts/`:

 Intended for more advanced scripts.
 Supports a mix of Javascript and TypeScript files that will be bundled together using Browserify.